 If you consumed only 34g of watercress, you would receive 100% of your vitamin K requirements for the day.
 Watercress belongs to the cabbage family and provides small amounts of thiamine, magnesium, potassium, vitamins B6, E, and folate.

-Arugula is a brilliant choice for getting fit because it only comprises 3.7 carbs and many important vitamins and minerals.
+Arugula is a brilliant choice for getting fit because it only comprises 3.7 carbs and many vital vitamins and minerals.
 You can strengthen your body and achieve your wellness goals with its abundance of vitamins A, C, K, iron, folate, and calcium.

 Vegetables provide a great deal of balance to your diet.
 The best diets include vegetables.
 Experts consider vegetables a brain food.
 Even the keto diet requires you to eat carbohydrates for health.
-Vegetables provide the best carbohydrates since they come with low calories and high nutrients.
+Vegetables provide the best carbohydrates since they contain low calories and high nutrients.
 The best way to reach your fitness goals is to eat a healthy diet, drink plenty of water, use quality supplements, get 30 minutes of exercise each day, and consult your doctor about your health and fitness.